mariajpalma/GG-NC/README.md

  ```
  Where each parameter refers to:

  -k \<param1\>:   The genetic metric to consider.
-Kind: IBD, PCA or GRM.
+Kind: IBD, PCA, or GRM.

  -p \<param2\>:   Path of your files.

  -d \<param3\>:   Name of your IBD/PCA/GRM files.

  -i \<param4\>:    Name of your metadata file.
-In this file, it is expected to find information about the proposed grouping for your samples.
+This file is expected to contain information about the proposed grouping for your samples.

- -m \<param5\>:   Maximum value of the sum of the length of the IBD segments to be allowed.
+ -m \<param5\>:   Maximum value of the sum of the length of the IBD segments to be allowed, when used with GRM and PCA it sets the minimum value accepted, we recommend using 0 in these cases

  -s \<param6\>:   Steps in the log10 space to explore.